J7Mark/Servimos/README.md

 **Community Members** — Anyone with an opinion.
 Join communities you care about, vote on ideas, and share feedback on what you currently use and what problems you face.

 **Entrepreneurs** — Founders and creators looking to understand real demand.
 Post a need, collect votes, and let the platform turn scattered feedback into structured market intelligence.
-Connect with other entrepreneurs interested in the same post.

 ---